eagletrt/acr/README.md

     ERROR_GPIO_INIT,
     ERROR_GPS_NOT_FOUND,
     ERROR_GPS_READ,
+    ERROR_CONE_SESSION_SETUP,
+    ERROR_CONE_SESSION_START,
+    ERROR_FULL_SESSION_SETUP,
+    ERROR_FULL_SESSION_START,

     ERORR_SIZE
 } error_t;
 ~~~

 Based on the error a different blink pattern is showed on the Red led.
 Basically the red led "counts" the error, so if the error is ERROR_GPS_NOT_FOUND, then the led blinks twice.
-The pattern repeats every second
+The pattern repeats every two seconds.

 ### Issue
 The error GPIO_INIT cannot be displayed, the gpio are not initialized and so the led cannot be turned on.